 Learning to stop the traffic

-“There hasn’t been one single time we have presented this material where there haven’t been stories of encounters with trafficking,” Stanfield says, “As we teach what trafficking looks like, the families begin to see the warning signs and share their stories with us.”
-Stanfield says that as many as 10 percent of those she speaks to have had a close brush with trafficking that was identified through the program.
+“There hasn’t been one single time we have presented this material where there haven’t been stories of encounters with trafficking,” Tonya says, “As we teach what trafficking looks like, the families begin to see the warning signs and share their stories with us.”
+Tonya states that as many as 10 percent of those she speaks to have had a close brush with trafficking that was identified through the program.

 The Traffick Proof training program is becoming a valuable tool in identifying the scope of trafficking in South Africa.
 The program is a simple presentation that uses stories and pictures to teach people to identify human trafficking, take protective steps for their families and report suspicious activities.
 The Justice A.C.T.S. team trains volunteers to take the program into townships and communities identified to be at a high risk for trafficking.
 There, they put a definition to some of the experiences people have had with human trafficking and empower them to speak up.

-With the vast numbers of people expecting to be trafficked in relation to the World Cup, Justice A.C.T.S. is focused on training a portion of the coming YWAM volunteers to identify and prevent trafficking and focus on prostitute/buyer ministry.
+With the vast numbers of people expected to be trafficked in relation to the World Cup, Justice A.C.T.S. is focused on training a portion of the YWAM volunteers to identify and prevent trafficking and focus on prostitute/buyer ministry.